drshahizan/software-engineering/materials/week1.md

 In summary, Software Engineering is a broader discipline that encompasses all aspects of software development, while Software Programming focuses specifically on the implementation of software functionality through code.

+## Software Quality Focus
+Software quality is an important aspect of software development, and it can be approached from different perspectives.
+Some common focuses for software quality include:

+- Functionality: This focus is on ensuring that the software meets the requirements and performs the functions it is intended to do.
+It involves testing the software to identify and fix any bugs or errors.

+- Reliability: This focus is on ensuring that the software is reliable and performs consistently under different conditions.
+It involves testing the software to identify and fix any issues related to crashes, data loss, or other failures.

+- Usability: This focus is on ensuring that the software is easy to use and understand.
+It involves testing the software with end-users to identify any issues related to user interface, navigation, or other usability factors.

+- Performance: This focus is on ensuring that the software performs well and meets performance requirements.
+It involves testing the software under different conditions to identify and fix any issues related to speed, responsiveness, or resource usage.

+- Security: This focus is on ensuring that the software is secure and protected against unauthorized access or data breaches.
+It involves testing the software to identify and fix any vulnerabilities or weaknesses in the security measures.

+In summary, software quality can be approached from different perspectives, and each focus is important for ensuring that the software meets the needs of the users and performs well in different contexts.